n1n3t34m/UnpersistMobs/README.md

 Upon despawning all mob items will be dropped to reduce chances of losing something valuable for players.

 Works for every monster with the following exceptions:
+- Nametagged by player or in a team with visible nametag
+- Unnaturally spawned mobs because they generated within structures
+- Custom and summoned mobs to not accidentally break other plugins behaviour

+General recomendations to saveup even more:
 - Endermans with block in hands are handled by Purpur
 - Zombified Piglins from portals are disabled by Spigot
-- Unnaturally spawned mobs because they generated with a structure
-- Custom mobs to not accidentally break other plugins behaviour